GONCALOUNI/Computer-Graphics/Beach-Rush/README.md

 # Speedrun Game - BeachRush

-Developed in Python using OpenGL, as part of the Computer Graphics subject 23/24.
+Developed in Python using OpenGL, as part of the Computer Graphics subject 23/24, made with fellow colleagues Afonso G., Miguel R. and Steve R..

 ## Original To-Do List (Completed):